harrysdc/coursera_ml_AndrewNg/README.md

 # coursera_ml_AndrewNg

-The files in this repository are the weekly practices for machine learning taught by Andrew Ng on Coursera.
-PLease visit https://www.coursera.org/learn/machine-learning for more information.
+The files in this repository are the weekly practices of machine learning taught by Andrew Ng on Coursera.
+Please visit https://www.coursera.org/learn/machine-learning for more information.